-GAA's last Amendment to this Disclosure Brochure is dated March 30, 2022.
-GAA is required to update certain information at least annually, within 90 days of our fiscal year end of December 31.
+GAA's last Amendment to this Disclosure Brochure is dated April 11, 2023.
+GAA is required to update certain information at least annually, within 90 days of our fiscal year end of December 31 or if there are material changes.